SRI-CSL/PVS/src/Field/README.md

 [*extra-debug-println*] **HERE**, FNUM = -1, (> FNUM 0) = NIL

 [*extra-debug-print*
+** G **
+  X = -1

 [TOP FRAME] (G -1)

 [TOP STRAT] #<strat: (GG -1)>
 [STRAT  -1] #<strat: (MYSTRAT -1)>

-** G **
-  X = -1
 *extra-debug-print*]

 [*extra-debug-print*
+** H **
+  X = -1
 [TOP FRAME] (H -1)

 [TOP STRAT] #<strat: (GG -1)>
 [STRAT  -1] #<strat: (MYSTRAT -1)>

-** H **
-  X = -1
 *extra-debug-print*]
 ...
 ```

-By default, `extra-debug-print` prints the frame on the top of the
+By default, `extra-debug-print` prints the frame at the top of the
 execution stack and the stack of strategies.
+The number of frames to
+be printed is set by the strategy `(set-debug-mode :frames <n>)`,
+where `<n>` is the number of frames to be printed.
+The value 0
+suppresses this information.

+The command `set-debug-mode` also accepts
-The number of frames to be printed is set by the strategy `(set-debug-mode :frames <n>)`, where `<n>` is the number of frames to be printed.
-The value 0 suppresses this information.
-Furthermore, the option `:suppress <supp>`, where `<supp>` is a predicate on a list of frames used to filter the information that is printed.
-This predicate could be a Lisp function defined by the user, but several pre-defined predicates are already available.
-For example, to only enable printing from function `h`, we could do
+the option `:suppress <supp>`, where `<supp>` is a predicate on a list of frames used to
+filter the information that is printed.
+This predicate could be a Lisp
+function defined by the user, but several pre-defined predicates are
+already available.
+For example, to only enable printing from function
+`h`, we could do

 ```
 Rule? (set-debug-mode :suppress (suppress-but "h"))